ranjanxsumit/ecommerce_app/README.md

-# HROne Backend Intern Task: E-Commerce API
+# Backend Task: E-Commerce API

 This project is a simple e-commerce backend application built with FastAPI and MongoDB as per the hiring task specification.